How To Cut Down a Tree With a Chainsaw (with Pictures)

 How big and where is the tree?

-There is no hard and fast rule about tree size when it comes to do-it-yourself landscaping, but generally, most trees under 50 feet are doable for us.
+There is no hard and fast rule about the tree size regarding do-it-yourself landscaping, but generally, most trees under 50 feet tall are safe for homeowners to cut.
 However, this depends on the location of the tree.
-Is it right next to your house or out in the backyard, away from utility lines and other structures?
+Is it near your house or utility lines?

-Equally important, consider the diameter of the tree, which we’ll discuss next.
+Equally important, consider the tree’s diameter, which we’ll discuss next.

 What type of chainsaw do you have?

-There are many brands of chainsaw available, and they are becoming more powerful every day.
-Most are powerful enough to handle the task of cutting small trees around the home, and in many cases, even large trees.
-Before you cut any large trees, though, you should have a good idea about what you are doing.
+There are many brands of chainsaws available, and they are becoming more powerful every day.
+Most are powerful enough to handle cutting small trees around the yard and, in many cases, even large trees.
+Before you cut large trees, you should have a good idea about what you are doing.

 Chainsaws have a suggested range of cutting capacity for felling trees.
 An 18-inch chainsaw bar can reasonably cut a 36-inch diameter tree, which is roughly twice the chainsaw bar length.
 Larger chainsaws can do a little bit more at 2.5 times the diameter.
 Most consumer chainsaws max out at 24 inches, while professional models can reach 42 inches and longer.